 When it comes to SEO, there are two main things to keep in mind with URLs:

 - Rankings: URLs are a small ranking factor.
 So, ideally, you want to put the main keyword you want to rank for in the URL.

 - User experience: A good URL should be easy to understand for both search engines and real people.
 Consider this: can you tell what the page is roughly about by just the URL alone?

 Just by looking at this URL, we can tell the page is probably about SEO.
 (Obviously) 😛

-Now you know what SEO stands for, how it should work.
-But on top of that, how you can take advantage of it to grow your website through content creation.
-So why not try your first article.
+Now you know what SEO stands for, and how it should work.
+But on top of that, how you can take advantage of it to grow your website through content creation?
+So why not try your first article?

 While you do that, try optimizing your site.
 Getting Google to send you traffic is an ongoing process, not a one-time thing.

 Robert is a part-time blogger and internet entrepreneur.
 Join Robert and thousands of other monthly readers to learn how to build and scale up the next-gen of online entrepreneurship.
 While running this blog, Robert is the founder of his media company, Times International, and a PR Team Lead at Lensa.